 Fuel economy takes a hit, as you'd expect.
 The EPA rates the Durango V8 at 14, 22, and 17, respectively.

 Trim level breakdown

-The Durango is offered in five trim levels: SXT, Rallye, Limited, R/T and Citadel.
+The Durango is offered in four trim levels: SXT, GT, R/T, and Citadel.

 All Durangos include with electronic stability control, trailer-sway control, seven airbags and active head restraints up front.

 A forward collision warning system with crash mitigation, an adaptive cruise control, a blind-spot monitoring (BSM) system and rear cross path (RCP) detection are available as options.